Osteopathy and Dental collaboration

-Orofacial myofunctional therapy and breathing training can help patients of all ages correct many of the these dysfunctions and often works very well alongside orthodontic treatments.
+Orofacial myofunctional therapy, cranial osteopathy and breathing training can help patients of all ages correct many of the these dysfunctions and often work very well alongside orthodontic treatments.

 • Dental Underbite: Treatment needed in dental underbite is by addressing musculoskeletal imbalances that may contribute to the misalignment of the lower jaw.
 Osteopathic treatment focuses on improving jaw alignment, reducing tension in the facial muscles, and promoting optimal dental occlusion for a more balanced bite.